WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 receive a response.
 There as no way for a server to asynchronously send information to the client in an easy fashion.

-HTTP2 addressed the second of these with the introduction of pushes and long running requests.
+HTTP2 [@RFC7540] addressed the second of these with the introduction of pushes and long running requests.
 However, its usage of TCP was still a problem.
-This has finally been addressed with the arrival of QUIC and HTTP3.
+This has finally been addressed with the arrival of QUIC [@draft-ietf-quic-transport] and
+HTTP3.
 QUIC is based on UDP, and it introduces the concept of a stream that can be set up with zero RTT.
 These streams are carried over UDP, and though are still reliable, there is no head of line blocking